Rules of Membership of The Acupuncture Society

 A) Training or CPD Certificates, Degrees or Diplomas;

 insurance if they have a policy in place (Practitioners requiring professional indemnity cover must first apply for membership and after receiving their membership certificate and number can quote this to our recommended insurers to get their insurance cover);

 C) Details of attendance first aid course and current validity (or state intention to enrol on one as soon as possible on a new one to update skills).
 Certificates which are not in English must be accompanied by a translation;

-D) A cheque for £100 payable to the Acupuncture Society for Acupuncture and Chinese Herbal practitioner membership (includes full body and specific use Acupuncture and/or Chinese Herbal Medicine as well as all TCM auxiliary therapies like moxa, cupping, electro stimulation, oriental massage etc.) or ;
+D) Make the £100 subscription on your application form submission, for Acupuncture and Chinese or Oriental Herbal practitioner membership (includes full body and specific use Acupuncture and/or Chinese or Oriental Herbal Medicine as well as all TCM auxiliary therapies like moxa, cupping, electro-stimulation, oriental massage etc.) or ;

-E) £50 for Oriental Massage Membership (including Tuina, Acupressure, Chinese, Thai and Korean massage therapies and other auxiliary therapies like moxa, cupping etc) details of criminal record and other declarations are submitted on our online submission form, you also must inform us if you have difficulties communicating in English and you must also keep proper treatment and accounting records.
+E) Make the £50 subscription for Oriental Massage Membership (including Tuina, Acupressure, Chinese, Thai, Korean, Oriental massage therapies and other auxiliary therapies like moxa, cupping etc) details of criminal record and other declarations are submitted on our online submission form, you also must inform us if you have difficulties communicating in English and you must also keep proper treatment and accounting records.

 For all other enquiries please Email: email@example.com

 You can join here by clicking Join Now at the top left of the webpage https://www.acupuncturesociety.org.uk/